Alleged militia leader on trial at ICC's first Darfur trial

 Al-Bashir, who has been in prison in Khartoum since he was ousted from power in 2019, also faces ICC charges of genocide and crimes against humanity related to the Darfur conflict.

-Kushayb is suspected of crimes allegedly committed between August 2003 and at least April 2004 in Darfur including murder, torture, rape, persecution and attacking civilians.
-He will be asked to enter pleas to the charges as the trial opens Tuesday morning.
+Al-Rahman is suspected of crimes allegedly committed between August 2003 and at least April 2004 in Darfur including murder, torture, rape, persecution and attacking civilians.

+Khan told judges they would hear many chilling accounts of violence by al-Rahman himself during the trial that is expected to last many months.

+“There’s so many examples of abuse, not just using his axe, not just killing people or ordering the execution of children or men, allowing rapes and participating in all of the allegations that are charged and are before you,” he said.
+“But just really beastly abuse.”

 The trial is “a long-awaited chance for victims and communities terrorized by the notorious janjaweed militia and government forces in Darfur to see a leader held to account,” said Elise Keppler, associate international justice director at Human Rights Watch.
 “In the face of steep odds and no other credible options, the ICC is serving as the crucial court of last resort for Darfuris.”